I5UCC/VRCTextboxSTT/README.md

 # Usage
 - Run the program.
+- The program will use your standard microphone set in windows.
+- if you have a lot of background noise you should play around with the "energy_threshold" option in the ***config.json*** file.
 - On desktop use F1 to start listening and F2 to clear the chatbox.
 - In VR, press A on the left Controller on index or X on Oculus.
 - Pressing the A or X button for 1.5s clears the chatbox.